Scheduling & Rollouts

 Gradual Rollouts

-While a feature is active and a rollout has been set, you can view the current % of rollout at any time:
+While a Feature is active and a rollout has been set, you can view the current % of rollout at any time:

-To gradually rollout a feature, select a start percentage that's lower than the end percentage, and an end date that's later than the start date.
+To gradually rollout a Feature, select a start percentage that's lower than the end percentage, and an end date that's later than the start date.

-To gradually rollback a feature, select an end percentage that is lower than your start percentage, and an end date that's later than the start date.
+To gradually rollback a Feature, select an end percentage that is lower than your start percentage, and an end date that's later than the start date.

-To instantly rollout or rollback a feature to a specfic percentage of users at once, select the same start and end percentage, and the same start and end date.
+To instantly rollout or rollback a Feature to a specfic percentage of users at once, select the same start and end percentage, and the same start and end date.
 The dates chosen can be in the past.

 Multi-Step Rollouts